fbraza/python-tocase/README.md

 ### Constant

 It is a naming convention where all letters in compound words are capitalized.
-Words are joined with an underscore (`_`).
+Words are joined with an underscore.

 ```python
 # Example with simple string